 That should startle us!
 Andrew Murray died in 1917!
 A century later this has only grown by immeasurable leaps and bounds.

-Beginning again at the start of Hebrews chapter 10, we see (verse 1) that the law being merely a shadow of what was to come (Christ), it could never by offering the same sacrifices continually year after year make perfect those who draw near.
-Then (verse 3) we see that what those sacrifices actually do was bring a fresh remembrance of sins.
+Beginning again at the start of Hebrews chapter 10, we see in verse 1 that the law being merely a shadow of what was to come (Christ), it could never by offering the same sacrifices continually year after year make perfect those who draw near.
+Then in verse 3 we see that what those sacrifices actually do was bring a fresh remembrance of sins.

 2 Corinthians 3:7-14 tells us that the ministration of the law was a “dispensation of death,” a “service that condemns,” “has come to have no splendor at all,” is “passing and fading,” and that those who were privy to receiving the law (the Israelites) had “minds hard and calloused – they had become dull and had lost the power of understanding; for until this present day, when the Old Testament (the old covenant) is being read, that same veil still lies [on their hearts], not being lifted [to reveal] that in Christ it (the old covenant) is made void and done away.”
 Hebrews 10:9 reads: […] I am come to do Your will.
 Thus He does away with and annuls the first (former) order [as a means of expiating sin] so that He might inaugurate and establish the second (latter) order.